 The filing lists the U.S. IPO for $100 million, a placeholder number used to calculate registration fees.
 ING’s book value was $12.8 billion as of June 30, according to the filing.

-MetLife, based in New York, trades for about 56 percent of its book value (MET) of $64.6 billion.
+MetLife, based in New York, trades for about 56 percent of its book value (MET:US) of $64.6 billion.
 Prudential trades for 64 percent of the measure of assets minus liabilities.